 Diabetes is on the rise.
-A 2015 CDE report estimates that around 3.85 million South Africans struggle with the condition.
+According to the International Diabetes Federation around 4.5 million South Africans struggle with the condition.
 The report goes on to provide even more insight into these numbers:

 That means the incidence of diabetes diagnosis increased by 2.5% in just 5 years.
 This begs an important question:

 Why has the rate of diabetes diagnoses increased so much?

 There are many reasons for this increase in diabetes diagnoses.
 The first thing to note is that the number of people over the age of 60 has increased since 1950.
 This explains, at least in part, why we are seeing an increase in age-related illness.